EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.filter.md

 ### imUtil.filter.filter2_fftfft

 cross-correlate a 2-D matrix with bank using fft.
 The input maybe ffted Package: imUtil.filter Description: 2D Cross correlation (filtering) of two matrices, or a matrix with a template bank of matrices.
+The second matrix is the "filter" and should be smaller or